-- Tire size can be found in the technical specifications. - Tire condition has to be checked every time you want to ride your motorcycle.
-Before leaving, check tires for punctures and nails or other sharp objects that might have become embedded in them. - We recommend you replace the tires at the latest when the tread is down to 2 mm (0.08 in). - Tire pressure should be checked regularly on a "cold" tire.
+- Tire size can be found in the technical specifications and in the homologation certificate - Tire condition has to be checked every time you want to ride your motorcycle.
+Before leaving, check tires for punctures and nails or other sharp objects that might have become embedded in them. - Refer to the specific regulations in your country for minimum tire tread requirements.
+We recommend you replace the tires at the latest when the tread is down to 2 mm (0.08 in). - Tire pressure should be checked regularly on a "cold" tire.
 Proper pressure ensures optimum driving comfort and extends the life of your tires.